gaokanxu/lumos-program-library/docs/src/token-2022/status.md

 functionality**.

-The program with confidential transfer functionality will be deployed once Solana v1.17 reaches mainnet-beta with the appropriate syscalls enabled.
+The program with confidential transfer functionality will be deployed once Lumos v1.17 reaches mainnet-beta with the appropriate syscalls enabled.

 ## Timeline